Middle School Science at St. John School

 - Be respectful towards others;

-- Do all work assigned to you and turn it in on time;
+- Complete all assigned work and submit it on time;

 Grades are based on the number of points students earn divided by the total possible points: